MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

 ## Configure auditing for Active Directory Certificate Services (AD CS)

-If you're working with a dedicated server with Active Directory Certificate Services (AD CS) configured, make sure to configure auditing as follows to view dedicated alerts and Secure Score reports:
+If you're working with a dedicated server with Active Directory Certificate Services (AD CS) configured, make sure to configure auditing as follows to view dedicated alerts and Secure Score reports.

 1. Create a group policy to apply to your AD CS server.
 Edit it and configure the following auditing settings: